maveric/TIG_Stack/README.md

 after connecting Grafana and InfluxDB select the option to import Dashboard

 1. copy the Dashboard json from the file https://github.com/safenetforum-community/TIG_Stack/blob/main/Grafana%20Dashboard%20json
-2. paste it into the impot window and save
+2. paste it into the import dashboard window and save
 3. refresh Grafana and load the dashboard